Logiqx/gps-details/docs/devices/coros/alignment/README.md

 The calculation of alpha 500 results on GP3S relies upon positional data and speed data.
 The alignment issue / temporal offset causes alpha 500 results on GP3S to be completely wrong.

-A similar alignment / temporal offset issues have been present on the APEX 2 / APEX 2 Pro / VERTIX 2 for several years.
+Similar alignment / temporal offset issues have been present on the APEX 2 / APEX 2 Pro / VERTIX 2 for several years.
 The original document describing the issue referred to these bogus results as [fantasy alphas](../alpha/README.md).

 #### Distance

 The speed surfing world integrates the speed data to calculate the total distance travelled.
-Since lots of speed data is not being recorded by this firmware (due to the alignment issue), distances are coming up short on GP3S; 38 km instead of 50 km.
+Since lots of speed data is not being recorded by this firmware (due to the alignment issue), distances are coming up short on GP3S; 38 km instead of 50 km for this particular session.

+### Testing

+Since this issue is intermittent it is very difficult to test and diagnose.
+It's not happened to me personally, but the issue affects many others at random.

 ### Remedy

-It is conceivable that this issue relates to the stitching together of NMEA sentences such as GGA and VTG, or some other combination.

-It is unique to COROS watches such as the APEX 2 / APEX 2 Pro / VERTIX 2 and not seen on Garmin watches using the same Airoha chipsets.
+It is conceivable that the underlying issue relates to the stitching together of NMEA sentences such as GGA and VTG, or some other combination.
+It is unique to APEX 2 / APEX 2 Pro / VERTIX 2 and has never been seen on Garmin watches using the same Airoha chipsets.

-Since it is intermittent it is very difficult to test.
-It's not happened to me personally, but the issue affects many others at random.